Toto Cup

 The Toto Cup is the third most important competition in Israeli football after the Israeli Premier League and the Israeli State Cup.
 As it isn't highly regarded, Israeli clubs use the games to rotate their squad and give fringe players and youth players a chance.
-However, the Israeli Sports Betting Council pays 1.25 million NIS to the winner, while the runner-up receives 950,000 NIS.
+However, the Israeli Sports Betting Council pays 1.25 million NIS to the winners, while the runners-up receive 950,000 NIS.